 Example.
 Employer uses the look-back measurement method to determine the full-time status of its employees.
-Employee, who is not in a Limited Non-Assessment Period, averaged over 130 hours of service per month during the measurement period that corresponds with the stability period starting January 1, 2021, and ending December 31, 2021.
-Employee terminates employment with Employer on February 15, 2021.
-Employer must include Employee in the number of full-time employees reported in column (b) for January and February.
+Employee, who is not in a Limited Non-Assessment Period, averaged over 130 hours of service per month during the measurement period that corresponds with the stability period starting January 1, 2022, and ending December 31, 2022.
+Employee terminates employment with Employer on February 15, 2022.
+Employee truncation column (b) for January and February.
 See the description of code 2B in the instructions for line 16 of Form 1095-C, later, for rules for reporting an offer of coverage in an employee's final month of employment.